momiji/kpx/README.md

 - support remote **http** and **socks** proxies
 - **internally developed**, allowing to add features when necessary, like **proxy failover**, **regex rules**, **password caching**, **PAC support**, ...
 - **multi-platform binaries**, for Windows, Linux and MacOS
-- support **update** and **restart** when configured
+- support automatic **update** and **restart** when configured

 Alternatives tools that can be used:

 - **Fiddler**, a debugging proxy that inspect/modify flows: https://www.telerik.com/fiddler
 - **Charles**, a debugging proxy that can inspect flows: https://www.charlesproxy.com
 - **Px**, a ntlm/kerberos proxy written in python: https://github.com/genotrance/px
 - **Alpaca**, a ntlm proxy written in go: https://github.com/samuong/alpaca

+Also check the [Notes](#notes) below for specific configuration tips.

 ## TL;DR

-Start a krb-proxy on `127.0.0.1:8888` :
+Start a krb-proxy on `127.0.0.1:8888`:
 ```shell
 $ krb-proxy -u user_login@example.com -l 8888 proxy:8080
 ```

-Start a krb-proxy on `0.0.0.0:8888` :
+Start a krb-proxy on `0.0.0.0:8888`:
 ```shell
 $ krb-proxy -u user_login@example.com -l 0.0.0.0:8888 proxy:8080
 ```

-Start a krb-proxy with the default `krb-proxy.yaml` config file :
+Start a krb-proxy with the default `krb-proxy.yaml` config file:
 ```shell
 $ krb-proxy
 ```

-Start a krb-proxy with a specific my-config.yaml file :
+Start a krb-proxy with a specific my-config.yaml file:
 ```shell
 $ krb-proxy -c my-config.yaml
 ```